Euclidean formulation of discrete uniformization of the disk: Introduction

 \section{Introduction}

 The Riemann Mapping theorem states that any simply connected, open, proper subset of $\mathbb{C}$ can be conformally mapped to $\mathbb{D}$, and that this map is unique up to Mobius transformations that fix the disk.
 Thurston formulated a way to approximate the mapping guaranteed by the theorem (for precompact domains in $\mathbb{C}$), and his formulation was proven to converge to that mapping by Rodin and Sullivan \cite{RS}.
 Thurston's discrete conformal mappings are based on mappings of circle packings, and central to the argument is a theorem that a circle packing of a simply connected, bounded domain can be deformed to a circle packing of $\mathbb{D}$ while maintaining the tangency pattern but allowing the circle radii to change.
 We call such theorems \emph{discrete uniformization theorems}.
-The original proofs of this theorem and some of its generalizations come from analogous statements on the sphere and other surfaces (\cite{Koebe} \cite{Andr} \cite{Andr2} \cite{Thurs} \cite{MR}).
+These theorems are based the existence of circle packings on spheres, the original being the Koebe theorem (rediscovered by Andreev and generalized by Thurston): \begin{theorem} Let $K$ be a triangulation of the $2$-sphere that is not simplicially equivalent to the tetrahedron.
+Then there is a realization of $K$ as a geodesic triangulation of the sphere with circles at the vertices such that the circles corresponding to two vertices on an edge are externally tangent to each other. \end{theorem} The original proofs of this theorem and some of its generalizations, for instance where the circles have prescribed intersection angles or they appear on other surfaces, can be found in \cite{Koebe, Andr, Andr2, Thurs, MR, GLSW}.